-When we observed pressure loss, we stopped rotating, just only circulating, and figured out where the washout was.
+When we observed pressure loss, we stopped rotating and drilling, just only circulating, and figured out where the washout was.

-Note: It’s a good practice not to rotate while we are losing pressure because we can snap drill pipe easily due to washout.
+Note: It’s a good practice not to rotate while we are losing pressure because you can snap drill pipe easily due to washout.

 At this stage, when we saw the pressure loss, we needed to know where pressure loss occurred.

-1. Check surface equipment: Closed IBOP, pressure up surface equipment with mud pump to 3000 psi and held for 5 mins.
+1. Check surface equipment: Closed IBOP on the top drive, pressure up surface equipment with mud pump to 5000 psi and held for 5 mins.
 Everything was OK, no pressure loss.
-Therefore, there was nothing wrong with surface line and It should be down hole.
+Therefore, there was nothing wrong with surface line and it should be down hole.

 Note: You can calculate depth of washout via this topic, Depth of Washout